wbandabarragan/computational-physics-1/README.md

-# Computational Physics 1 at Yachay Tech University
+# Computational Physics I

+## Yachay Tech University - 2022

 ## About this repository:
 This is a collection of lecture notes and programming exercises carried out as part of the Computational Physics 1 course at Yachay Tech University from May to September 2022.